 The Company avoids taking out loan facilities based on a floating interest rate.
 If it is necessary to conclude a loan agreement based on a floating interest rate, the Company does not have a strategy to hedge this risk.
-As at December 31, 2019, the Company did not have any loan debt while at the end of 2018 the loan debt amounted to PLN 13,351 thousand.
+At 31 December 2020 and at 31 December 2019, the Company had no credit debt.